fodela/BackEnd_notes/deployment.md

   Creating VMs is also beyond the current course's scope, but it is important to understand the relative difference between a container and a VM.

 Just as with containers, a single physical machine (the host machine) can run many virtual machines to scale the number of isolated applications.

+#### Problem with VMs

+Earlier, we learned that a VM is like a complete computer, with its own copy of an operating system and virtual hardware.
+While virtual machines work well for scaling applications, they can be resource-intensive since they virtualize an entire machine.
+This is where containers can be an improvement when you want to scale up your application.